You are currently viewing Skilled Worker Visa 2024

 You’ll get an email or a letter containing the decision on your application.
 This will explain what you need to do next.

-13. Taking on additional work
+14. Taking on additional work

-You can do additional paid work on this visa as long as you’re still doing the job you’re being sponsored for.
-You can also do unpaid voluntary work.
+You can also work up to 20 hours a week in another job or for your own business, as long as you’re still doing the job you’re being sponsored for.

 You’ll need to apply to update your visa so that you’re being sponsored to do both jobs.